Olygo/OCI_Resources/oci-get-cost/README.md

 	python3 ./oci-get-cost.py 2020-09-01

-This script records consumption logs into a bucket and/or sends it through email using SendGrid API
+This script records consumption logs into a bucket and/or sends it through email using OCI Mail Delivery or SendGrid API

 It creates both compartment & bucket if they don't exist